Story of a Cherub. From glory to destitution. From beauty to ugliness. From wisdom to dumbdom.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, A Cherub is a Very Powerful Spirit Being.
+Please use the Social Network links just below to share this information from The Explanation, A Cherub is a Very Powerful Spirit Being.
 Fact or Fiction?